Castle Town Dandelion: Media

+Manga

-MangaCastle Town Dandelion is a four-panel comic strip manga written and illustrated by Ayumu Kasuga.
+Castle Town Dandelion is a four-panel comic strip manga written and illustrated by Ayumu Kasuga.
 It made its first appearance in the June 2012 issue of Houbunsha's Manga Time Kirara Miracle! magazine, and began serialization in the magazine with the August 2012 issue.
-Houbunsha published the first tankōbon volume on March 27, 2013, and six volumes have been released as of November 26, 2021.
+Houbunsha published the first tankōbon volume on March 27, 2013, and seven volumes have been released as of November 27, 2023.
 A manga anthology illustrated by various artists titled Castle Town Dandelion Anthology Comic (城下町のダンデライオン アンソロジーコミック, Jōkamachi no Danderaion Ansorojī Komikku) was released on August 27, 2015.

 Anime

 The series was adapted into a 12-episode anime television series, directed by Noriaki Akitaya and animated at Production IMS.
 The series was written by Reiko Yoshida, and Shinpei Kobayashi served as character designer and animation director.
 The opening theme is "Ring Ring Rainbow!!" by YuiKaori (Yui Ogura and Kaori Ishihara), and the ending theme is "Honey♥Come!!" by Yui Ogura.
 The series premiered in Japan on July 2, 2015 on TBS and CBC, on Sun TV on July 3, and on BS-TBS on July 11.
 The series is licensed by Funimation (now known as Crunchyroll) in North America and is simulcast in its streaming service and in the United Kingdom and Ireland by Anime Limited and Viewster.